ryantd42/NY-Legislative-Git/2023/A7866B-2023/bill.md

   July 7, 2023
   ___________

- Introduced  by  M.  of  A.  ZEBROWSKI, GUNTHER, BURDICK -- read once and referred to the Committee on Governmental Employees
+ Introduced  by  M.  of  A. ZEBROWSKI, GUNTHER, BURDICK, LAVINE, EPSTEIN, SHIMSKY, THIELE, NOVAKHOV, SIMONE, CARROLL, COLTON, SEAWRIGHT,  DeSTE- FANO,  LEVENBERG, REYES, SIMON, BENEDETTO, HEVESI, JACOBSON, SILLITTI, WILLIAMS, DURSO, MAHER, BRABENEC, PIROZZOLO, RA,  LUPARDO,  McDONOUGH, MCGOWAN,  STERN,  DICKENS, STECK, EACHUS, RIVERA, SHRESTHA, O'DONNELL, BURKE, SLATER, GALLAGHER,  KELLES,  BENDETT,  MIKULIN,  RAMOS,  VANEL, MAMDANI, ARDILA, BROOK-KRASNY -- read once and referred to the Commit- tee  on  Governmental  Employees  --  recommitted  to the Committee on Governmental Employees in accordance with Assembly Rule 3, sec.
+2  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT in relation to protecting the health insurance benefits of  reti- rees  of  public  employers  and  contributions  of retirees of public employers

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: